 In 1905 a third railroad, the Missouri, Oklahoma and Gulf was built through the area and a short time later as many as 14 passenger trains a day served the town's 5,000 residence and surrounding area.

-Over the years Wagoner has continued to grow and prosper and is known as "good place to do business".
+Over the years Wagoner has continued to grow and prosper and is known as "great place to do business".
 During the Holidays the city becomes alive with beautiful lights and a series of musical programs.
-The shows offer first class entertainment at a small ticket price.
-Future stars such as Carrie Underwood and American Idol candidates the Swon Brothers performed at the theater.
+The shows offer first class entertainment.

-With the combination of easy access to Tulsa, varied recreational activities, low cost of living and a school system that strives for academic excellence we are a great place to live and work.
+With the combination of easy access to metro and suburban areas, varied recreational activities, low cost of living and a school system that strives for academic excellence we are a great place to live and work.
 We are proud of our past and confident in our future.